-Students must have a hall pass when in any non-option area.
+Students must have a hall pass when in any non-option area or while classes are in session.
 Altering passes or failing to produce a pass while in these areas results in restriction of hall pass privileges.
 Students are to report directly to the destination indicated on the hall pass.